agin99/NumberGuessing/README.md

 Log key events (e.g., player input, attempts, wins, and losses) to a file.
 Include timestamps for every log entry.
 Implement log levels (`INFO`, `DEBUG`, `ERROR`) using Python's logging module.
 Write logs to both a file and the console.

-<u>Exception Handling<u>
-Catch and handle errors like:
-> ValueError when non-integer input is provided.
-> FileNotFoundError when trying to load saved progress if the file doesn't exist.
-> ConnectionError if creating an online version where network issues may occur.
-Ensure the game doesn’t crash when an exception happens, and display a helpful error message.

 <u>Refactoring for Maintainability<u>
 Refactor the game logic into a GuessingGame class.